tu2463/15-466-f25-base1/README.md

 5. Place sprites for player and props (doors):
 The player uses a character tile and is drawn from a live player_at position each frame.
 Doors are loaded as single 8×8 tiles, assigned a shared palette, and placed as sprites at specified (row, col) locations (1-based, from top-left).
 Door overlap triggers row±3 movement; solid-tile collision comes from the background map (non-zero tiles are solid).

-WIP:
-- When player is red and reaches the target (the red character at the bottom), game success.

 Source files: they are in dist/assets

 How To Play:

 Control: use the arrow keys to control the little creature.
-T
-Goal: let the little creature reach the red creatures, and make sure that it becomes red when it reache them.
+Goal: let the little creature reach the red creature at the bottom, and make sure that it becomes red when it reach it.

 This game was built with [NEST](NEST.md).